muratunalphd/muratunalphd.github.io/content/project/fewer-clicks-more-purchases/index.md

 publication_types:
   - '2'
 publication: 'pdf'
-summary: 'We study how introducing a 1-step checkout algorithm impacts consumer behavior and the economic value it generates for retailers in e-commerce.'
+summary: 'We study how introducing a one-step checkout algorithm impacts consumer behavior and the economic value it generates for retailers in e-commerce.'
 featured: yes
 links:
 - icon: arxiv